friendlynihilist/zettelkasten/Inbox/What is an Annotation?.md

 “The practice of annotating is a cultural technique used since the Middle Ages in various religious, scholarly and everyday contexts.
 In the twentieth century it has also become a central principle used in information technological systems.” (“Annotations in Scholarly Editions and Research: Functions, Differentiation, Systematization”, 2020, p.
 1)

 “the term ‘annotation’ unites different concepts that vary in coverage, application and direction but which also have instructive parallels.
-In the Humanities, the term traditionally refers to an additional contextualization and explanation of a text added by the author of the text” (“Annotations in Scholarly Editions and Research: Functions, Differentiation, Systematization”, 2020, p.
+In the Humanities, the term traditionally refers to an additional contextualization and explanation of a text added by the author of the text” ([[@nantke2020]], p.
 1)

 “Therefore, annotations are equally objects and tools of research, since they build bridges between the perception and the production of knowledge (see Boot 2009, 204).
 Annotations establish a ‘dialogical structure’ that explicitly links a text passage or an image to its translation, its explanation and/or another artefact, and thereby gives information about the use of the annotated object in a certain time, culture or situation (see Moulin 2010; Meister forthcoming).
 Hence, annotations always represent a specific perspective on the object, one that is shaped not only by the general circumstances of their origin but also by a designated conceptual purpose and a certain scholarly and/or personal point of view: “The core of explanatory annotation can be found in hermeneutics” (Zirker and Bauer 2017, 147).” (“Annotations in Scholarly Editions and Research: Functions, Differentiation, Systematization”, 2020, p.
 1)